01 of 09

 Tanqueray London Dry Gin

-More Gin From Tanqueray
+More Tanqueray Gins

 Once you discover the joy of Tanqueray, be sure to check out the brand's other offerings.
-Tanqueray No. 10 is another icon of the bar that is at a higher proof as well but this one has a lighter mix of botanicals.
+Tanqueray No. 10 is also an icon of the bar that is at a higher proof as well but this one has a lighter mix of botanicals.
 If you like really light gin, give Tanqueray Rangpur a try because you will love the Rangpur lime added to it.

-If you ever come across it again, pick up a bottle of Tanqueray Malacca or their version of an Old Tom gin.
-Both of these sweeter gins are ideal for classic cocktails.
+If you ever come across them, pick up a bottle of Tanqueray Malacca or their version of an Old Tom Gin.
+Neither is in regular production, but both have made comebacks for short periods over the years.
+Either of these sweeter gins are ideal for classic cocktails.

 04 of 09